-This study is a field experiment that assesses the effects of three riparian buffer strategies (compared to unharvested reference or control basins) on amphibians, water quality, and exports of nutrients, detritus, macroinvertebrates and suspended sediment, and downstream fish populations.
-The study design includes randomized blocks, with each block consisting of four study sites, including a reference.
-Pre- and post-harvest data on variables such as amphibian populations, riparian stand characteristics, tree mortality and LWD recruitment, shade and stream temperature, litter fall, light, stream flow, water chemistry, particulate and invertebrate export, primary productivity, and stream-bank erosion have been collected.
-Downstream effects on water quality and fish populations will also be assessed.
-To include amphibians, study sites are confined to basins with basalt or other hard rock lithologies.
+This study is a field experiment that assesses the effects of three riparian buffer strategies (compared to unharvested reference basins) on amphibians, water quality, and exports of nutrients, detritus, macroinvertebrates and suspended sediment, and downstream fish populations.
+The BACI (before-after/ control-impact) study design includes randomized blocks, with sites assigned to one of four treatments. reference.
+Pre- and post-harvest data on variables such as amphibian populations, riparian stand characteristics, tree mortality and LWD recruitment, shade and stream temperature, litterfall, light, stream flow, water chemistry, particulate and invertebrate export, primary productivity, and stream-bank erosion have been collected.
+Data on downstream effects on water quality and fish populations have been collected, where possible, and will also be assessed.
+Study sites are limited to basins with basalt or other hard rock lithologies where the target amphibian species are more likely to be found.

 The study plan for this project has gone through ISPR and has been approved by CMER.
-Site selection, site setup, and the first two years of pre-harvest sampling have been completed.
-An additional year of pre-harvest sampling occurred in 2008, due to a large windthrow event that impacted several sites.
-Water quality data through Oct 2011 have gone through QA/QC and are stored in a database.
+Site selection site setup, and hree years of pre-harvest sampling have been completed, including one year of sampling in 2008 which was added due to a large windthrow event that impacted several sites.
 Harvest treatments began in April 2008 and most were completed by September 2009.
-However, due to economic conditions in 2008 and 2009, harvest at two basins has been delayed indefinitely.
-One of the delayed basins (Basin 6000, 100% buffer in the South Cascade Block) has been eliminated from the study.
-The second delayed basin will continue to be included as another reference site.
-Two years of post-harvest sampling occurred in 2009 and 2010, except for Basin 1236 in the Olympic Block.
-Harvest was completed in late August 2009.
-Therefore, in this basin, summer 2010 and 2011 are the first and second years, respectively, of post-harvest sampling for stream temperature.
-Based on analysis of the data collected through August 2010 showing a statistically significant increase in the daily maximum summer temperature in most treatment basins, stream temperature will be measured through April 2013.
-Because stream temperatures have not returned to pre-harvest levels in 2011, RSAG recommends that temperature monitoring continue through April 2013.
+However, due to the economic recession beginning in 2008, harvest in two sites were not applied.
+As a result the 100% treatment site in the South Cascade Block was eliminated from the study, and the FP treatment site in Willapa 2 Block was maintained as a second reference within that block.
+Two years of post-harvest sampling occurred in 2009 and 2010, except for the 0% treatment site in the Olympic Block where harvest treatment wasn't completed until late August 2009.
+Therefore, summer 2010 and 2011 are the first and second years, respectively, of post-harvest sampling for stream temperature in this site.
+Water quality data through October 2011 have gone through QA/QC and are stored in databases.
+Based on preliminary analyses of the data collected through August 2011, stream temperature, riparian cover, stream flow, and turbidity will continue to be measured through 2014.